 - A header towards the top - tag 1 in the image

-- This header containing sender's information (tag 2) and possibly a date when the letter was composed. (tag 3)
+- This header contain sender's information (tag 2) and possibly a date when the letter was composed. (tag 3)

 - Actual body, which appears at the bottom

-- Notice the name of the sender is Jack Smith, which is different than what was specified on the envelope
+- Notice the name of the sender on the actual letter is Jack Smith, which is different than what was specified on the envelope

-- If Mary did not look at the envelope, she will think the letter was sent by Jack Smith who also works for ABC, Inc., the same company
+- If Mary did not look at the envelope, she would have thought the letter was sent by Jack Smith who also works for ABC, Inc., the same company

 that Mary works for